alcthach/bikeshare-to/docs/dev-log/bike-share-dev-log-2022-09-13.md

 I think bash is quite helpful in automate shell tasks, in addition, looking into files and peeking

 The file renaming script that I wrote was pretty nifty.
 However, I think I might need to leverage python for this as it seems a bit more robust.
-Especially with the control flows that I brainstormed above...
+Especially with the control flows that I brainstormed above...Untitled